-Prior to joining the VU in 2017 as Research Fellow, Jessica Elias pursued two internships at the international tribunals and the International Criminal Court in The Hague.
-Her previous work had involved humanitarian and developmental work in Beirut by working with Oxfam Great Britain, interning with The Office of the High Commissioner for Human Rights, and volunteering with the Lebanese Red Cross.
-Jessica moreover holds qualifications from the University of Kent, the American University of Beirut, Lebanese University, Sciences Po Paris and Georgetown University.
+Prior to joining the VU as Research Fellow, Jessica Elias was part of the international tribunals in The Hague.
+Her previous work had involved humanitarian and developmental work in Beirut with Oxfam Great Britain, The Office of the High Commissioner for Human Rights, and the Lebanese Red Cross.
+Jessica has studied law and politics at the University of Kent, the American University of Beirut, the Lebanese University, Sciences Po Paris and Georgetown University.

 Global Arts and Politics Alliance, “Hysterical Deleuze: From Auto-scopia to Becoming Woman” (Spring 2018).